plagtech/spraay-x402-gateway/README.md

 3. Client signs a USDC micropayment (Base or Solana) — or a USDG one on Robinhood Chain
 4. Gateway validates payment via the Coinbase CDP facilitator (Base/Solana) or its in-process facilitator (Robinhood Chain)
 5. Gateway returns requested data

+> **Note:** `/.well-known/mpp.json` currently advertises MPP as active.
+That reflects
+> configuration, not a working payment path — see Ways to Pay.
+MPP discovery is under
+> construction and the manifest will be corrected when the challenge flow ships.

 ---